-Formally, a symmetric function S(u, v): $E \times E \to [0,1]$ measures the similarity between experiences u and v in the database.
-It increases in the number of features shared by u and v, and is
+Formally, a symmetric function $S(u, v): E \times E \rightarrow [0,1]$ measures the similarity between experiences u and v in the database.
+It increases in the number of features shared by u and v, and is maximal, equal to 1, when u = v.
+A Covid death is very similar to one from SARS, less similar to

-$^{9}$ As in Bordalo et al. (2021), we can view belief formation as a process whereby the DM draws T samples, each of which contains a statistic or an experience, and the beliefs in Equation (3) are an average across these samples.
+8 As in Bordalo et al. (2021), we can view belief formation as a process whereby the DM draws T samples, each of which contains a statistic or an experience, and the beliefs in Equation (3) are an average across these samples.
 Compared to Bordalo et al (2021), the novelties here are to allow for simulation (and in particular for differential reliance of beliefs on simulation), and to study belief heterogeneity due to different databases E.

-maximal, equal to 1, when u = v.
-A Covid death is very similar to one from SARS, less similar to one from a heart attack, and least similar to a death from homicide.
+one from a heart attack, and least similar to a death from homicide.
 Indeed, Covid and SARS are lethal respiratory diseases; heart attacks are not respiratory, and homicides are not diseases.
 Relative to non-lethal events, a Covid death is most similar to non-fatal Covid, then to infectious or respiratory illnesses (flu or pneumonia), and finally to non-health problems.
-Similarity also captures recency: Covid deaths exerienced in the remote past are less similar to current ones because they occurred in a different context (Kahana 2012).
-Our analysis relies on general intuitions about similarity, which can however be formalized using a features-based similarity function.
+Similarity also captures recency: Covid deaths experienced further in the past are less similar to very recent ones because they occurred in a different context (Kahana 2012).
+Our theoretical analysis relies on general intuitions about similarity, which can however be formalized using a features-based similarity function.
+In the empirical work, we elicit similarity through a survey.